Useful information for SDA members

 It is not the role of retail and fast food workers to enforce customer compliance with check in requirements and/or the vaccination status of customers.
 These are matters for the Police and public health authorities.

-SDA members should contact their local SDA branch if their employer consults with them in relation to this or directs them to be vaccinated.
+SDA members should contact their local SDA branch if their employer directs them to be vaccinated and they have concerns in relation to this.

 Workers must take reasonable care of themselves and not do anything that would adversely affect the health and safety of others at work.
 They must also follow any reasonable health and safety instructions from their employer.

-For the industries that SDA members work in, an instruction from their employer will not be a reasonable direction unless there is a specific health direction in a State or Territory that requires their workers to be vaccinated.
+For the industries that SDA members work in, an instruction from their employer will not be a reasonable direction unless there is a specific health direction in a State or Territory that requires their workers to be vaccinated or where an employer has conducted a risk assessment which determines that mandatory vaccination is a reasonable direction.

-If the vaccination is mandated in SDA covered industries by a government health direction, employers may then request workers to be vaccinated.
+If the vaccination is mandated in SDA covered industries by a government health direction, or mandated by an employer following a risk assessment, an employer may then request workers to be vaccinated.

 Some workers will not be able to be vaccinated for medical reasons.
 If an employer requests that workers be vaccinated, they should talk to their employer and where appropriate and they feel comfortable to, they could provide a medical certificate to demonstrate that they are unable to be vaccinated.
 Directing an employee to provide evidence of a medical reason for refusing a vaccination, however, is likely to raise privacy issues.